 Taxpayers who lost their spouse within the year can either file jointly or separately as a married person specifically for that year.
 Those who are still unmarried and have a dependent may file as a Qualifying Widow or Widower for a total of two years after the initial year of death.
 This particular filing status offers you the same standard deduction and tax rates as benefits under Married Filing Jointly filing status.

-No matter what your filing status, Sagenext’s robust electronic filing system powered by cloud technology makes it easier to prepare and file tax return.
+No matter what your filing status, Sagenext’s robust electronic filing system powered by cloud technology makes it easier to prepare and file a tax return.
 Our smart Tax software hosting solutions include Drake Cloud, Lacerte Cloud and ProSeries Cloud hosting that allows professionals to accurately manage forms, update financial data, and process tax returns without overspending.
 You no longer need to worry about taxation complexities, our hosted accounting, and tax solutions are here to do all the math for you!